A Bacon and Cheese Puff Recipe

 - 2 slices bacon, cooked, drained, and chopped fine

-- 1 oz gruyere or other cheese, grated
+- 1 ounce gruyere or other cheese, grated

 - Preheat the oven to 450°F.

-- In a medium saucepan, bring the water and butter to a boil over medium heat.
+- In a medium saucepan, bring the water and butter to a boil over medium heat.8 ounces (1 cup) water, 4 ounces (8 tbsp) unsalted butter

-- Once the butter has completely melted, turn the heat down to medium-low, add the flour, and stir continuously for about 5 minutes, mashing and stirring.
+- Once the butter has completely melted, turn the heat down to medium-low, add the flour, and stir continuously for about 5 minutes, mashing and stirring.4 ounces (1 cup) unbleached all-purpose flour

 - Let the mixture cool for a minute or two and then put it into your food processor (or stand mixer).